yzdxs/learn-anything/readme.md

 # Future 🚀

-I want to develop a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps and [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics.
+Aside from developing a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind map, I want to [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics.

-User experience of using the web version of mind maps will improve greatly in the coming months and the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) will load in under 3 seconds with scrolling through it being as smooth as scrolling through a web page.
+User experience of using the web version of mind maps will improve greatly in the coming months and the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) will load in under a minutes time with scrolling through it being as smooth as scrolling through a web page.

-If you find these ideas interesting to you, please [message me](mailto:nikita.voloboev@gmail.com) and I would love to hear your thoughts.
-I would love to work together to make this vision become a reality.

 # Ask 💬
 If you have some specific questions about this project or about myself, my interests and my personal workflow.
 I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
 You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.